ZupIT/beagle-docs/content/en/api/actions/navigate/pushstack.md

 ## How to use?

 This is an example of a simple screen with a button that performs the PushStack action when clicked.
-To test it, just list the URL of the screen you want to create (in the URL property on the PushStack action ) and click on the button.
+To test it, request the URL of the screen you want to create (in the URL property on the PushStack action ) and click on the button.
 The new screen will be created in a new stack.

 {{< tabs id="T112" >}}
 {{% tab name="JSON" %}}